 -Atheists commonly portray Christians as establishing their beliefs on an empty shell of faith.
-It is claimed that Christians uphold their beliefs on completely biased and irrational grounds, which means that they are based on personal feelings.
-Religion is viewed as a coping mechanism.
-Many atheists reject the validity of anything that cannot be proven or tested in a laboratory.
+It is claimed that they uphold their beliefs on irrational grounds or personal feelings.
+Religion is viewed as a coping mechanism by atheists.
+Many of them reject the validity of anything that cannot be tested or proven in a laboratory.
 People who subscribe to this view, known as scientism, automatically deem the supernatural realm to be nonexistent because it transcends the scope of the natural world.
 A great deal of atheists are quick to rule out the possibility of truth in anything miraculous because they subscribe to naturalism, which is the philosophy that nothing exists beyond the material world.

--It is unreasonable to dismiss any given idea (the concept of religion or the miraculous) as being false when there is no "scientific evidence" for establishing such a denial.
-The people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework (that everything must be proven or disproved in a laboratory) because they are not making a verdict in accordance with known facts.
-Even if atheists were correct that there was no evidence for the existence of God, that cannot simply be regarded as evidence against His existence.
-It cannot be suggested that faith is inherently superstitious, since there are many things that we know to be real but cannot be demonstrated in a laboratory.
+-It is unreasonable to dismiss any given idea (i.e. the miraculous) as being false when there is no scientific basis for establishing such a denial.
+Thus, people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework because they are not making a verdict in accordance with known facts.

--Biblical faith in itself is not merely a mental conviction that is founded without evidence.
-It is not equivalent to blind submission.
-Faith is not simply an irrational whim.
+-Biblical faith is not merely a mental conviction that is founded without evidence or equivalent to blind submission.
 It is not a form of wishful thinking.
-If it were these things, God never would have sent prophets who foretold future events or take on human flesh and perform miracles for people.
+If biblical faith were these things, then God never would have sent prophets who foretold future events or take on human flesh and perform miracles for people.
 These are things which can be seen, heard, and felt.
-We must have certainty beyond a shadow of a doubt in order to truly believe in anything.
 Our faith must be tested or proven (1 Thessalonians 5:21).
 Thus, biblical faith is not at odds with scientific investigation.
 It is based on what we know to be true and reasonable.

 -It is impossible to examine the truth of everything that we have seen or heard every day.
 Our lives are simply too short to test the validity of everything that we may have learned, whether we obtained knowledge from experience or education.
 To doubt the truth behind everything would inevitably result in infinite regression.
-Such would undermine the concept of certainty, as well as trust.
+Such an outcome would undermine the concept of certainty, as well as trust.
 It would corrode the objectivity of education and court rulings.
-Human beings inevitably have faith in something.
+Human beings must possess a degree of faith in something.
 Faith is necessary for the establishment of relationships.
-We can know things beyond a reasonable doubt.
-Hence, it is wrong for atheists to charge that any degree of faith is irrational.
-They inevitably have a degree of faith because the existence of God cannot be disproven.
 Do atheists have faith in their own existence?